For best experience please turn on javascript and use a modern browser!

 You are using a browser that is no longer supported by Microsoft.
 Please upgrade your browser.
 The site may not present itself correctly if you continue browsing.

 By clicking ‘Automated search’, you can have Pure search one or more online databases for academic publications which have appeared under your name or ID.
-The search results can be found under ‘My personal tasks’ as ‘Candidates found in [name of database]’.
+The search results can be found under ‘Tasks’ as ‘[number] Research output[s] can be imported from [name of database]’.
 You can choose whether to import each of the results into Pure or remove them.
 To remove a result, click ‘Reject’ and that result will no longer be displayed.

 The online databases searched by Pure include Scopus and PubMed.